 USRBC Monthly Meeting With the U.S. Department of State

-The next USRBC members-only monthly meeting with the U.S. Department of State's Russia Desk will take place on Thursday, April 4th, 2019, from 11:00 AM to 12:30 PM.
+The USRBC's latest members-only monthly meeting with the U.S. Department of State's Russia Desk took place on June 13th, 2019.
+The next meeting's date will be announced soon.
 In these meetings we are regularly joined by the Director for the Russia Desk, Nicholas Berliner, or the Deputy Director, Ruta Elvikis, as well as the economic team led by Hayward Alto and including Mary Harrington.
 The meetings provide an excellent opportunity for members to receive an up-to-date briefing by the State Department's Russia specialists on the geopolitical bilateral agenda in an intimate setting, while ensuring that key government officials stay current on relevant bilateral commercial matters.